Girl from Black Mirror 'Archangel' Episode, receiving visual safety implant

 YouTube & The End of History

-There is lively debate over the question of free speech – is the Libertarian free-speech absolutism or the Progressive protective censorship the more desirable policy?
-This is essentially a debate framed around one’s interpretation of the word freedom – is it freedom from, or freedom to?
+There is heated debate over the question of free speech – is the Libertarian free-speech absolutism or the Progressive protective censorship the more desirable policy?
+This a debate framed around one’s interpretation of the word freedom – is it freedom from, or freedom to?

-This problem becomed pronounced when we introduce advertising.
+This problem becomes pronounced when the mis-incentives from these platforms’ need to run advertising to sustain themselves are introduced.
 Advertisers don’t want to be associated with what they see as divisive, shocking or unpopular content.
-When advertisers are given the chance to exclude their ads from appearing alongside these subjects, almost all take it – after all, who wants some wisecrack on Twitter @ing you to ask why your product was just advertised before an objectionable video when others’ were not?
-This in turn encourages these platforms to move to discourage content that hurts their bottom-line; and this in turn develops a tendency towards the seemingly mundane yet nefarious ‘Advertister Friendliness’.
+When advertisers are given the chance to exclude their ads from appearing alongside these subjects, almost all take it.
+After all, who wants some wisecrack on Twitter @ing you to ask why your product was just advertised before an objectionable video when others’ were not?
+This in-turn encourages these platforms to move to discourage content that hurts their ad-driven bottom-line; and develops a tendency towards the seemingly mundane yet nefarious ‘Advertister Friendliness’ undergirding content policies.

 YouTube has the particular problem of both being ad-revenue supported, and being a platform that shares some of that revenue with it’s content creators.
 This complicates YouTube’s relationship with both parties.
-On the one hand, they rely entirely on the content these creators generate to have a platform at all, and on the other hand they rely on advertisers being willing to spend considerable amounts of money running ads to keep the ship afloat.
-Sharing ad-cash with creators is to do business with them, and once you begin to exercise discretion all future relationships are fair-game for scrutiny.
+On the one hand, they rely entirely on the content these creators generate to have a platform at all, and on the other, they rely on advertisers being willing to spend considerable amounts of money running ads to keep the ship afloat.
+Sharing ad-cash with creators is to do business with them, and once you begin to exercise editorial discretion around who those creators should be, all future relationships entered and avoided are fair-game for scrutiny.

 And, while we may have made mistakes in the past, the nature of our algorithms is that they continue to learn from those mistakes, continue to get better, and we also have programs in place – and Google is striving to be an industry leader in this area of things like Machine Learning fairness.